isaac-yauri/datasciencecoursera/getting_and_cleaning_data/CodeBook.md

 - 'train/subject_train.txt' : Each row identifies the subject who performed the activity for each window sample (30).
 - 'test/subject_test.txt'   : Each row identifies the subject who performed the activity for each window sample (30)

-# Executed Procedure by script

-- Original files downloaded from Web Page to ./data directory.
-- Unzip files
-- Merge activity files from training and test datasets (X_train and X_test)
-- Set varible names with features.txt
-- Filter variables with mean and standard deviation only
-- Merge subject files from training and test (subject_train.txt and subject_test.txt)
-- Set variable name to "subject"
-- Merge activity labels from training and test (y_train.txt and y_test.txt)
-- Set variable name to "labels"
-- Change current values on "labels" from 1:6 to labels on activity_labels.txt (descriptive variables)
-- Merge Activity, Subject and Activity Labels
-- Calculate the mean, and summarize by subject and activity_labels
-- Write results on /data/tidy.txt